Handling Inter-class and Intra-class Imbalance in Class-imbalanced Learning: Experiments

 \subsection{Experiment on Real-world Datasets}

-{\bf Datasets.} To verify the effectiveness of \method in practical applications, we extend the experiments to real-world IL tasks from the UCI repository~\cite{Dua2019uci}.
+To verify the effectiveness of \method in practical applications, we extend the experiments to real-world IL tasks from the UCI repository~\cite{Dua2019uci}.
 These data are collected from different application domains including bioinformatics, sociodemographics, clinical medicine, etc. To ensure a thorough assessment, these datasets vary widely in their properties.
-Please refer to \tablename~\ref{tab:datasets} for detailed statistics of these datasets.
+Please refer to \tablename~\ref{tab:datasets} for detailed data statistics.

 {\bf Evaluation protocol.} For IL problems, classification accuracy is not a fair performance metric as it cannot reflect how the classifier works on minority classes.
 Hence, unbiased evaluation criterias based on the number of true/false positive/negative prediction are usually used in IL.
 For a comprehensive evaluation, we consider 3 unbiased metrics: macro-averaged F1-score, MCC (matthews correlation coefficient), and AUROC (area under the receiver operating characteristic curve)~\cite{hand2001auroc}.
 For each dataset, we report the result of 5-fold stratified cross-validation and execute 5 independent runs with different random seeds to eliminate the randomness.